 We respect our responsibility to hold your personal information on your behalf and keep it safe by -

-- only retaining it for as long as needed
+- Only retaining it for as long as we need to

-- processing all personal data in accordance with the principles of the Data Protection Act
+- Processing all personal data in accordance with the principles of the data protection act and General Data Protection Regulation

 Who processes your information